-Get 85,000 bonus points with the American Express Business Platinum card
+Get up to 100,000 bonus points on American Express Platinum and Business Platinum cards - CNN Underscored

 There’s no way to sugarcoat it — with a $595 annual fee, the Amex Business Platinum is pricey and one of the most expensive cards on the market.
 But it has significantly more benefits then you’ll see with many other cards.
 If the airline credits, lounge access and complimentary elite status are valuable to you, then this card will pay for itself.
 If you travel more for leisure, your business might find a better return in a less expensive card, such as the Ink Business Preferred Credit Card.

-But with a strong bonus offer and less spending required to get there, you might find the Amex Business Platinum to be a nice way to increase your point balance with a single card.
+But with a strong bonus offer and a lot of travel perks, you might find the Amex Business Platinum to be a nice way to increase your point balance and travel like a VIP with a single card.

 Learn more about the Amex Business Platinum card.